samermurad/ios-provisional-push/README.md

 ## Goal

-To demonstrate The capability of Provisional Push Notifications Acess, which gives us developer a "grace" access for Local and Push Notifications even without explicitly asking the user for Permissions.
+To demonstrate The capability of Provisional Local/Push Notifications Acess, which gives us developer a "grace" access for Local and Push Notifications even without explicitly asking the user for Permissions.